ALAP Sampling Protocol

 Sampling Protocol

-1. During the scheduled sampling week, travel to the deepest part of the lake and set an anchor (if possible).
-Fill out the sample information sheet with appropriate descriptive information and label the sample bottle and zip lock baggie with a sharpie.
+1. During the scheduled sampling week, travel to the deepest part of the lake and set an anchor.
+Fill out the Sample Information Sheet with appropriate descriptive information in pencil and label the sample bottles and plastic baggie with a permanent marker.
 Please test your writing utensil before heading out to sample.
-Some pens do not work on the smooth waterproof surface.
+Some pens/markers do not work on a smooth, waterproof surface.

-2. Thoroughly rinse the integrated tube sampler, mixing bottle, and the AWI sample bottle and cap with lake water a minimum of three times each.
+2. Thoroughly rinse the integrated tube sampler, mixing bottle and cap, and the two AWI sample bottles and caps with lake water at least three times each.

-4. Lower the integrated tube sampler into the lake to the 2 meter line.
-Insert the cork into the tube and pull the tube up from the bottom so none of the captured water is lost.
+3. Lower the integrated tube sampler into the water to the 2-meter line.
+Insert the cork into the tube and pull the tube up from the string attached to the bottom so none of the captured water is lost.
 Empty the contents of the tube into the mixing bottle and mix thoroughly.

-5. Place a membrane filter in the apparatus and make sure it is positioned correctly.
-Check to make sure both O-rings and the rubber stopper are in place.
-Assemble the filtering apparatus and pour 250 mL from the brown bottle into the filter reservoir.
+4. Place a membrane filter in the filter apparatus and make sure it is centered.
+Check to make sure both o-rings and the rubber stopper are in place.
+Assemble the filtering apparatus and pour 250 mL from the mixing bottle into the filter reservoir.
 Use the hand pump to filter the lake water.
-If for some reason you are not able to filter 250 mL, please note how much water was filtered on the information sheet.
+If, for some reason, you cannot filter 250 mL, please note how much water was filtered on the Sample Information Sheet.
 This is important when calculating a chlorophyll value.

-6. When the 250 mL are completely filtered disassemble the apparatus and remove the membrane filter with a tweezer.
+5. When the 250 mL are completely filtered, disassemble the filter apparatus and remove the membrane filter with tweezers.
 It is helpful to release the pressure from the apparatus by removing the rubber stopper before attempting to remove the membrane.

-7. Fold the filter in half (algae side in), then in half again so that it is a triangle and wrap in foil.
-Place the foil in the labeled zip lock bag and put it on ice right away.
-The chlorophyll will rapidly degrade if not kept cool.
+6. Using tweezers, fold the filter in half (algae side in), then in half again so that it is a triangle, and wrap it in foil.
+Place the foil in the labeled plastic bag and immediately put it on ice.
+The chlorophyll will rapidly degrade if not kept cool and out of direct sunlight.

-8. Fill the AWI sample bottle by pouring lake water from the mixing bottle.
-Only fill the sample bottle to just below the shoulder so that it does not break when the water expands when frozen.
+7. Fill the small, 125 mL AWI sample bottle first by pouring lake water from the mixing bottle.
+Only fill up to the red line indicated on bottle label.
+Filling over the red line may cause damage to the bottle when frozen.
 Cap the bottle and put it on ice until it can be frozen.

-9. Make sure the sample information sheet is complete.
-Fold it up and place inside the zip lock bag with the chlorophyll filter.
-This is important to protect the paper during the freeze/ thaw process.
-Attach the bag to the bottle with a rubber band and freeze immediately.
+10. Make sure the Sample Information Sheet is complete.
+Fold it up and place it inside the plastic bag with the filter, this is important to protect the paper during the freeze/thaw process.
+Attach the bag to the 500 mL bottle with a rubber band and put both sample bottles inside the larger 8”x10” unlabeled zip-top bag.
+Freeze immediately.

-10. Drop the frozen sample off at the Adirondack Watershed Institute of Paul Smith’s College or regional collection hub during the scheduled collection week.
+11. Drop the frozen sample off at the Paul Smith’s College Adirondack Watershed Institute or regional collection hub during the scheduled collection week.
+Complete a chain of custody form when dropping off your sample.